raimohanska/nulzzzblog/2016_05_garden-variety-iot-with-frp-and-big-data.md

   inactiveE.forEach(houm.setLight("livingroom"))
 ```

 In fact, libraries like Bacon.js and RxJs are packed full of operators that you can do to achieve any kind of effect on the time axis with declarative, functional code.
+And that's the kind of code I like.

 ### My IoT Platform